xxiexuezhi/ABSGM/README.md

 To run AB-SGM, download and extract the model parameters,[Saved weights](https://drive.google.com/drive/folders/1w1yPn3rYz04p9eejsr15bJN6K7kVzSAg?usp=sharing)

 The code is tested on Python 3.8.17 and it needs pytorch gpu version for both training and sampling.
+We are using a GPU for model training and 6D coordinate sampling, and CPU batch processing for Rosetta.
+More specifically, we used a single NVIDIA V100  for training and inference, and at least 2 core CPU/8GB RAM per Rosetta job.
+Please refer to the shell script inside github for detailed configurations.